 Table 1: Minimum Entry Requirements

-Note: To be eligible for admission, you must also have sat for one subject listed in the 2nd group of relevant subjects for the ELR2B2-B Aggregate Type.
+To be eligible for admission, you must also have sat for one subject listed in the second group of relevant subjects for the ELR2B2-B Aggregate Type.

 Table 2: Aggregate Type

 All successful applicants are required to pass a pre-admission medical examination to ensure suitability

 for the posted course.
 Applicants may be assessed on a case-by-case basis to verify the severity of the